—–BEGIN PGP SIGNED MESSAGE—–

 5.5 Security Audits

-Security audits are performed on request, strictly for RCTS CERT’s
+Security audits are performed on request, strictly for CSIRT FCT’s

 constituency.
 Each audit involves the preparation of a report containing the